comp41

 Skip line numbers

-Use xrom_file to define names for functions in plug-in modules.
-This option may be repeated to load multiple xrom_files.
+Use XROMFILE to define names for functions in plug-in modules.
+This option may be repeated to load multiple XROMFILEs.
 The file name has to be specified either as a full pathname or as the filename without the extension .xrom in the default location that is specified with the environment variable LIFUTILSXROMDIR (see below).
+There is a special XROMFILE hpdevices.xrom that contains all definitions for the standard HP peripheral ROM functions.

 -?